markevans/block_helpers/README.markdown

 Using arguments
 ---------------

-You can pass in arguments to the helper, and these will be passed through to the class's `initialize` method.
+You can pass in arguments to the helper, and these will be passed through to the class's `options` method.
 In the helper:

     module MyHelper